 Whether you’re sitting atop the corporate ladder or a teenager looking for your first job, career networking is vital.
 In fact, it’s one of the top business skills you should develop.
 Because having strong professional connections often makes finding the right job possible.
 In fact, HubSpot estimates that around 85% of jobs are filled through networking.
 And moreover, CNBC tells that some 70% of job openings never publish for the public.
 But beyond the job search, personal connections also make it easier to get helpful advice and information whenever necessary.
 So, career networking isn’t something that starts and ends with job searching.
 Much to the contrary, it should last an entire professional career.

 Finding the Right Job Can Be Difficult

-Of course, when it comes to finding a job, there are many variables that have to be taken into account.
+Of course, when it comes to finding a job, there are many variables one must take into account.
 Especially when talking about the difficulty of landing the perfect opportunity.
 For instance, industry obviously plays a large role, as do job requirements, location, and a host of other factors.
 If you’re applying for a highly-skilled position, there may not be as much competition.
 However, the requirements could be much more strenuous than other career paths.
-Furthermore, living in a big city means there are more positions to be filled.
+Furthermore, living in a big city means there are more positions to fill.
 But there are probably many more applicants to choose from.
 So, because of the numerous variables, it’s difficult to say across the board how difficult job searching can be.